 The inaugural volume in the series, New Essays on Eudora Welty, Class, and Race, explores Welty’s artistic commentary on her time and place and the way it unfolded as the United States became more socially aware.
 Future volumes in the series will address Welty’s engagement with the mystery genre and Welty’s multimedia influences.
 As the leading publisher in Welty studies, University Press of Mississippi is pleased to enrich discussions of Welty’s oeuvre by providing framework and guidance for her readership in years to come.

-For more information or to submit a proposal, contact senior acquisitions editor Katie E. Keene.
+For more information or to submit a proposal, contact editor-in-chief Katie E. Keene.